 On the other hand, Vanguard Group is one of the institutional shareholders, and it owns 1.3 billion shares.
 BlackRock (1.11 billion shares) and Berkshire Hathaway (1 billion shares of Apple) are the other two major institutional shareholders.

 What percent of the population has an Apple iPhone product?

 Today, the number of American iPhone users amounts to 46.9% (so far).
-That said, by 2022, the number of iPhone users in the US will most likely reach 118 million, given that in 2021, about 116.3 million Americans have an iPhone.
+That said, in 2022, the number of iPhone users in the US will most likely reach 118 million, given that in 2021, about 116.3 million Americans had an iPhone.

 The overall percentage of iPhone users in the last seven years didn’t fall under 40%.
 For example, 42.3% of Americans used iPhones in 2014, 44.2% in 2017, 45.2% in 2019, etc.

 How does Apple make most of its money?